franko/gsl-shell/doc/user-manual/gdt.rst

 ---------

 With GSL Shell it is relatively easy to plot data from a GDT table based on the name of the columns.
-A mini language is used to express the type of plot that should be realized but let us begin with some examples.
+A mini language is used to express the type of plot that should be realized.
+In this chapter we will illustrate its usage with some examples.

 Let us use the following data for our example: